0xbitcoin/tokenpool/README.md

 ## DEV TODO
-1. Remove Redis and replace with mongo   [done]
-2. Update the frontend to a more modernized Vue architecture  [done]
-3. Fix gas price oracles  (use bree?)
+1. Optimize gas price oracles task runner (use bree?)

-4. Move the payouts system to Matic
-5. Integrate PPS instead of Proportional Payouts [done]
-6. Search, better interface on mobile  [done]
-7. disconnect all miners when pool is on standby, API will say pool is in standby  (show on pool page)
+2. disconnect all miners when pool is on standby, API will say pool is in standby  (show on pool page)

-8. Make batchpayments piece optional  via config (for farmer pools) [done]

-9. show payment tokens and their approval to the payments contract - on pool overview , make it easy for pool owner to approve tokens to it (dapp button)
+3. show payment tokens and their approval to the payments contract - on pool overview , make it easy for pool owner to approve tokens to it (dapp button)
-10. fix hashrate chart
+4. fix hashrate chart
-11. display many stats on overview like gas prices  [done]
-12. implement suspension and overriding it using the poolconfig  [done]

 https://mintpond.com/b/prop-vs-pplns-vs-pps-mining-pool-reward-systems